 Their high ranking reflects both past performances and an expectation of future success.
 England achieved their highest FIFA ranking of fourth place in December 1997 and continues to be among the world’s elite teams.

-The Brazil national football team is currently ranked 5th in the FIFA Men’s World Rankings, climbing into the top 5 position.
-The team has qualified for the FIFA World Cup 2026.
+The Brazil national football team is currently ranked 6th in the FIFA Men’s World Rankings, just outside the top five.
+They have secured their spot in the 2026 FIFA World Cup.

 Renowned for their five World Cup titles and iconic style of play, Brazil remains among the elite, though recent inconsistencies and unexpected results have dampened expectations.